• Home

 But what happens if we as curators are called upon to stop a collision of hands and art?
 What do we say?
 When I was a kid, someone always seemed to be wagging their finger in my face.
 (I deserved it.)
 At retail, strategically placed signs read: "If you break it, you bought it", "Hands Off", and the more ominous and uninviting, "Ask for Help."
 Unfortunately, little kids aren't stopped by signs, even if they can read.

-Maybe there's a better way.
+Surely there's a better way.

 The answer came from a young woman who was carrying a toddler and managed two more kids under six who hurried alongside.
 Full of enthusiasm, they rushed into the gallery and descended on my sculpture like ants at a picnic.
 I moved closer, we exchanged pleasantries and I honored their boundaries by observing unnoticed, across the room.
 Did mom have control?
 Yes.
 She did.
-My heart was glad and I applauded her style.
+My heart was glad and I silently applauded her style.

 Neither of the kids at her side reached out to touch.
-Not once!
 They studied and pointed and gestured and queried but made no attempt to handle the work.
 Impossible, I thought.
 How can this be?
 How had this young mother instilled such respect in these very small, naturally impulsive people?